EA mum on Apex Legends and Anthem in solid Q4 earnings report (updated)

 There were no details yet on EA’s new games, Apex Legends and Anthem, but that information may come in the 2 p.m. analyst call.

-[Update: In the analyst call, EA CEO Andrew Wilson said the company was “overjoyed” with Apex Legends, which has more than 50 million players (he did not offer an updated number beyond the first 30 day mark).
-At the same time, Wilson acknowledged that Anthem “underperformed” targets but he believed in the BioWare team’s ability to continue providing good content.

-Wilson said that EA will partner to take Apex Legends to mobile and to the Chinese market, and EA will publish the game itself in South Korea via its Origin digital download service].
+Wilson said EA is negotiating to bring Apex Legends to China and to mobile devices, and EA will publish the game itself in South Korea via its Origin digital download service].

 The video game maker reported fiscal fourth-quarter net income of $209 million, or 69 cents a share, compared with $607 million, or $1.95 a share, in the year-ago period.
 EA did not report an adjusted earnings figure.
 Revenue fell to $1.24 billion from $1.58 billion in the year-ago period.

-Note: [Update: In the analyst call, EA CEO Andrew Wilson said the company was “overjoyed” with Apex Legends, which has more than 50 million players (he did not offer an updated number beyond the first 30 day mark).
-At the same time, Wilson acknowledged that Anthem “underperformed” targets but he believed in the BioWare team’s ability to continue providing good content.
-Wilson did not offer exact numbers for the two big game launched in February.